 This weekend, Southerners Rugby Club travelled to Vietnam for the 2017 Wolf Blass Saigon Rugby Tens Tournament.
-This was the first time that both the Men’s and Women’s teams travelled internationally for a tournament together, so we knew from the start it would be messy – messy but fun!
-We arrived (well four of the women and half of the men) at Ho Chi Minh City airport to be greeted by our welcome party of male cheerleaders and with a whole tour bus for the four of us.
-We headed straight to the tournament hotel where we ran straight to the pool for our free booze – we are Southerners after all!
+This was the first time that both the Men’s and Women’s teams travelled internationally for a tournament together.
+We arrived (well four of the women and half of the men) at Ho Chi Minh City airport to be greeted by our welcome party of cheerleaders and with a whole tour bus for the four of us.
+We headed straight to the tournament hotel where we ran straight to the pool for the welcoming party – we are Southerners after all!
 The rest of the team arrived later but we needed the rest and time to get our heads in the game so we waited for the reunion to happen at breakfast.

 For the first time ever, we were travelling with a squad of more players than we needed and despite some last minute changes, we were pumped and ready to give this tournament our all.
 We knew that our first match, against the Singapore Ladies Bucks, was probably going to be our toughest and we were proved right.
 They are a very well established team who have been playing together for a really long time and despite our massive improvement, our relative inexperience was obvious.
 We were not protecting the ball well enough in the rucks and the Bucks used this to their advantage every time, ripping the ball away and using their pace to utilise the overlap and get around our defence.
 The match ended 0-32.